ethanmoldenhauer/MAE301-2026-Spring-Team-9/MVP/report.md

 ## 8. Next Steps

-If given two to three more months, the highest-value next steps would be:
+If given more time, the next steps would be:

-1. Add a lightweight evaluation harness that runs benchmark cases automatically and saves outputs for baseline-versus-research comparison.
+1. Add an evaluation that runs benchmark cases automatically and saves outputs for baseline-versus-research comparison.
 2. Expand data coverage with more official local housing sources and stronger provenance tracking.
 3. Improve the listing layer from a single example card to multiple validated listing references.
 4. Add cross-country comparison so users can compare, for example, Berlin versus Lisbon directly.
 5. Add export or shareable summary generation for users who want to save a relocation brief.

-## Appendix: What Is Included In The MVP Package

-- runnable source code in `mvp/src/`
-- documented data in `mvp/data/`
-- model-hosting notes in `mvp/models/`
-- setup and demo instructions in `mvp/README.md`